robomq/robomq.io/docs/broadcast.md

 	cp librabbitmq ./

+Also copy all source files and Makefile from [robomq.io](http://www.robomq.io) SDK at <https://github.com/robomq/robomq.io/tree/master/sdk/AMQP/C> into the same directory.

+Now your working directory should have the content as bellow:
+*broadcast*  config.h  *librabbitmq*  Makefile  *one-to-one*  *request-reply*  *routing-key* *topic*

+Use the Makefile to compile under a Linux terminal.

+* Run `make type={sub-directory}` to compile the producer and consumer under the sub-directory.
+* Before compiling the next sub-directory, run `make clean` to clean up the compiled files.

 Note that these examples provide a simple client implementation to get started but does not go into detailed description of all flags passed into the AMQP methods.
 A complete reference to RabbitMQ's implementaton of version 0-9-1 of the AMQP specification can be found in this guide.